SamsShow/pushindexer/packages/x402-sdk/README.md

 - Check network connectivity and RPC endpoint
 - Ensure facilitator contract address is correct
 - Enable debug mode to see detailed error information

+### Universal Transaction Issues

+- **Not on Push Chain?** That's fine!
+The SDK auto-bridges from your chain
+- **Install @pushchain/core** for Universal Transaction: `npm install @pushchain/core`
+- **Token not available?** Check that your source chain token is supported
+- **Transaction pending?** Cross-chain transactions may take longer due to bridging

+### Chain Detection Problems

+- The SDK auto-detects your wallet's chain using `ethereum.request({ method: 'eth_chainId' })`
+- If detection fails, you may need to refresh or reconnect your wallet
+- For Push Chain direct payments, ensure your wallet is on chain ID 42101

 ### 402 Response Not Handled